October 29, 2024

 Haunted Vermont, Folklore & much more…

-As of 2014, what remains of the community of Ricker Basin aka Ricker Mills is unfortunately, very little to nothing.
+As of a solo, autumn hike in 2014, what remains of the community of Ricker Basin aka Ricker Mills is unfortunately, very little to nothing.
+Though the autumn day was perfect and the hike itself enjoyable, one couldn't help but wonder what this area must have looked like in the best of it's days.

 “The one house still standing is the Almeron Goodell Farm.
 It is a creepy, dilapidated and sad little house, open to the elements of nature and the carelessness of mankind. “